-- As expected, the roof coverage had an immediate effect on the soil water content.
-However, the respond to the reduced precipitation input varied between the sites.
-Figure 6 shows the soil water deficit on the main roofed subplots when compared with the neighboring main control subplots for the different measuring depths and distances from the central trees at the subplots for the example month May 2013 (similar results - were obtained for the other months).
-Schorfheide-Chorin (Fig. 6, bottom) showed the lowest reduction of all sites with little differences between soil moisture of roofed and control subplot.
+As expected, the roof coverage had an immediate effect on the soil water content.
+However, the response to the reduced precipitation input varied between the sites.
+Figure 6 shows the soil water deficit on the main roofed subplots when compared with the neighboring main control subplots for the different measuring depths and distances from the central trees at the subplots for the example month May 2013 (similar results were obtained for the other months).
+Schorfheide-Chorin (Fig. 6, bottom) showed the lowest reduction of all sites with little difference between the soil moisture of the roofed and control subplots.
 The top soil layer of beech plots SEW48 (4 m distance) and SEW49 (2 and 3 m distance) even exhibited a small increase in soil moisture.
-The difference between roofed subplot and control subplot are more pronounced in Schwäbische Alb - and Hainich-Dün than in Schorfheide-Chorin plots for this time period.
-In Hainich-Dün (Fig. 6, middle), the highest soil moisture reduction appeared in spruce plot HEW3, especially in top layer (5 cm depth), where all distances to the central tree showed high deficits compared to the control subplot.
-In contrast, HEW12 and HEW47 (both beech) did not show such high reduction rates in top layer.
-In HEW47, no difference - (15 cm depth in 3 and 4 m distance and 30 cm depth in 4 m distance), and in both plots (HEW12: 30 cm depth, 4 m distance; HEW47: 60 cm depth, 2 m distance) even a small increase of soil moisture on roofed subplots compared to control subplots appeared.
-In general, Schwäbische Alb plots (Fig. 6, top) exhibit the highest soil moisture reduction of all sites.
-The reduction was strongest in in the top soil layer (5 cm) of all plots at a distance of 3 and 4 m from the center tree.
-On AEW8 and AEW29 (both beech), 15 cm (AEW8 and AEW29) and 30 cm (AEW8) sensors did not detect soil moisture differences between roofed and control subplot.
+The difference between roofed subplot and control subplot are more pronounced in Schwäbische Alb and Hainich-Dün than in the Schorfheide-Chorin plots for this time period.
+In Hainich-Dün (Fig. 6, middle), the highest soil moisture reduction appeared in the spruce plot HEW3, especially in the top layer (5 cm depth), where all distances to the central tree showed high deficits compared to the control subplot.
+In contrast, HEW12 and HEW47 (both beech) did not show such high reduction rates in the top layer.
+In HEW47, no difference (15 cm depth in 3 and 4 m distance and 30 cm depth in 4 m distance), and in both plots (HEW12: 30 cm depth, 4 m distance; HEW47: 60 cm depth, 2 m distance) even a small increase of soil moisture on roofed subplots compared to control subplots appeared.
+In general, the Schwäbische Alb plots (Fig. 6, top) exhibited the highest soil moisture reduction of all the sites.
+The reduction was strongest in the top soil layer (5 cm) of all plots at a distance of 3 and 4 m from the center tree.
+In addition, the 2 m distance (5 cm depth) of AEW8 and AEW13 and the 3 m distance (15 cm depth) of AEW8 showed high soil moisture deficits.
+On AEW8 and AEW29 (both beech), 15 cm (AEW8 and AEW29) and 30 cm (AEW8) sensors did not detect soil moisture differences between the roofed and control subplots.